10 Reasons You Shouldn’t Buy a Samsung Galaxy Book or OLED Display

-The Samsung Galaxy Book looks amazing, but it hides a secret that no-one talks about: the Organic Light Emitting Diode (OLED) display suffers from serious problems.
+The Samsung Galaxy Book looks amazing, but it hides a secret that no-one talks about: Organic Light Emitting Diode (OLED) displays suffer from serious problems.

 While OLED devices are slightly slimmer than those with LCD screens, they come with reliability, cost, and longevity issues.
 Here are 10 reasons you might not want to buy a laptop with OLED technology, like the Samsung Galaxy Book — in 2017, at least.

 Samsung Galaxy Book Release Date and Specifications

 Before explaining why you shouldn’t buy a Samsung Galaxy Book, look at its hardware.
 The Galaxy Book comes in two models: the first is a 9.7-inch 2048 x 1536 Android tablet with similar specs as the other tablets on the market, the larger model comes with a 2160 x 1440 12-inch display, Windows 10, and an Intel processor.
 The 9.7-incher may launch on March 31st.
 Its 12-inch brother may release some time after that.